RaniBoya/PixelArt/README.md

 # PixelArtMaker
-Udacity project where I am making a pixel art grid.
+project where I am making a pixel art grid.

 How to run the project: